-3. Limitation on Compensatory Overtime:

-- a.
-At their option employees may elect to accrue compensatory leave in lieu of the overtime cash payments provided in Paragraph B of this Article up to a maximum accumulation of 150 hours. - b.
-At their option employees may elect to convert seventy-five (75) hours of accrued compensatory leave per calendar year to cash based on the employee's regular hourly rate of pay. - c.
-All overtime hours in excess of the maximum accumulation shall be paid in cash in the pay period following such excess accumulation. - d.
-Once the employee reaches the age of 40, s/he may elect to raise the limits, on a one-time basis, in paragraph (a) to 180 hours and in paragraph (b) to seventy-five (75) hours for a period not to exceed four (4) consecutive years.
-The employee must provide the employer written notice of at least six (6) months prior to January 1st of the year s/he wishes to elect this option. - 4.
+- 3. Limitation on Compensatory Overtime: - a.
+At their option employees may elect to accrue compensatory leave in lieu of the overtime cash payments provided in Paragraph B of this Article up to a maximum accumulation of 180 hours. - b.
+At their option, employees may elect to convert eighty (80) hours of accrued compensatory leave per calendar year to cash based on the employee's regular hourly rate of pay. - c.
+All overtime hours in excess of the maximum accumulation shall be paid in cash in the pay period following such excess accumulation. - 4.
 Whenever an off-duty officer initiates law enforcement action, the officer reverts to on-duty status and is compensated at time-and one-half (1-1/2) for the exact amount of time worked, subject to supervisory review.
 No minimums apply and there is no continuous service for purposes of compensation.